 Additionally, this helps to break away any unwanted dirt or grime on the strap as well as help to keep the strap from being too stiff and stuck in one particular shape.

 Low-cost dust cover

-If you live out on an old dusty road like we do, you probably have some issues with dusty tack.
+If you live out on an old dusty road as we do, you probably have some issues with dusty tack.
 One super low-cost solution to this can be found not in the tack shop, but in your local hardware store.

 What your looking for is a plastic dropcloth.
 The cheaper the better!
 Cheaper dropcloths are usually made out of thinner plastic than their more expensive counterparts.
 This means that as you are walking around painting they are easier to tear.
 For our purpose, we won’t care too much.
-If you feel more comfortable with a heavier one, go-ahead!
+If you feel more comfortable with a heavier one, go ahead!

 You can do one of two things using your new dropcloth.
 First and easiest, you can simply lay this over the top of your saddle, this will create a barrier between any dust and your nicely cleaned saddle.

 Alternatively, you can use your plastic to create a “dust curtain.”
 Assuming your plastic will reach from floor to ceiling staple the plastic to the ceiling around the entire saddle storage area.
 This may take more than one dropcloth but should help to keep the larger area dust free.